Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_01.png](/how_to_documentation/images/webform_01.png)

+* Figure 1: Creating and configuring a new Islandora Webform

 *
   * Title: "IW PDF webform."
 (Customize this text to include the object content type (PDF, etc.) and/or the target collection name.
     * Actually, you can name it however you want -- depending on how narrowly or broadly you want the form to be used.